-Facebook’s 2018 Algorithm Update: Implications for marketers
+Facebook’s 2018 Algorithm Update: Implications for Marketers

 When Google and Facebook make a change to their algorithms for ranking factors or user feed, marketers drop everything and take notice.
 In 2017, Facebook generated approximately $40 billion dollars in ad revenues, which was a 67% increase from previous year’s $27 billion.
-There’s no denying that the platform is advanced and effective in its targeting the right audience.
+There’s no denying that the platform is advanced and effective in targeting the right audience.
 Together with Google, Facebook is dominating digital media buys.
 The latest algorithm update is significant, in that it forces marketers to look at fundamentals of social media marketing.

 So, what is the update?

 Basically, Facebook will prioritize content from “friends, family and groups”.
 It will value “meaningful interactions between people”.
 Zuckerberg even cited “a responsibility to make sure our services aren’t just fun to use, but also good for people’s well-being” to justify the change.

 ….and on the surface, bad news for brands.
 Organic was already dying and now businesses will have to work harder than ever to gain their customers’ attention because:

 - You will see less from Facebook pages, more from friends and family.

 - Page posts that generate conversations between people will show higher in News Feed

 - Brand pages may see their reach, video watch time and referral traffic decrease.
 The impact will vary from page to page, driven by factors such as the type of content they produce and how people interact with them.

 - Pages making posts that people generally don’t react to or comment on could see the biggest decreases in distribution.